Vachek100/ALG-project/README.md

 # ALG-project
-Just for thing with polynomials.
+Just for doing things with polynomials.